dbashford/mimosa/README.md

 ## RequireJS Optimization

- Start mimosa watching with the NODE_ENV production flag turned on and Mimosa will run RequireJS's optimizer on start-up and with every javascript file change.
+ Start Mimosa watching with the NODE_ENV production flag turned on and Mimosa will run RequireJS's optimizer on start-up and with every javascript file change.
 The default Jade templates are built to switch on the environment.
 So when you point at either the Express or default server's base URL with production switched on, you will be served the result of RequireJS's optimization, packaged with Almond.

  To start up with production turned on, execute the following: